Dying Light 2 stumbles in the dark

 The day is for the survivors and the night is for the infected.
 That's what Techland spent the better part of three years communicating in the run-up to release.
 The game features a dynamic day/night cycle and, once darkness descends, your ability to move unimpeded is hindered by the mass of infected that begin to populate the world around you.
 Special-types alert hordes to your presence, pushing you to abandon your quest log and break cover for UV lights – the wash of the blacklight holding the living-nightmares, and the momentum of action, at bay.

 It's during these periods of nightfall where Techland not so subtly changes the game out from under you.
 You're encouraged by an invisible hand to stop moving and start crouching.
 To leave the rooftops behind and to begin crawling slowly through emptying buildings for rare resources.
 You can fast-forward the world state back to daytime, but you'll need the crafting materials and weapons you loot in the night to help you survive an escalating difficulty curve.
-You have to spend time ransacking abandoned complexes, navigating toxic environments, and breaking open lockboxes until your brain begins to shut down, or your capacity to survive in the day will be severely weakened.
+You have to spend time ransacking Dark Zones, navigating toxic GRE Facilities, surviving GRE Anomalies, and breaking open lockboxes until your brain begins to shut down, or your capacity to survive in the day will be severely weakened.

 I understand why Techalnd has sought variety in this fashion, but the appeal of Dying Light 2 is reduced significantly when you aren't able to sprint freely.
 The stealth mechanics are poorly conceived and combat isn't interesting enough to survive encounters with a mass of rotting bodies.
 The idea, I suppose, is that you're supposed to play it safe at night and then make use of the movement systems to escape once it all goes to shit.
 The problem is that while navigation is easy enough when pathways are illuminated by light, where the streets are clear enough that you're able to quickly recover from mistakes with little penalty, there is friction in the pathfinding – and it's exposed most severely at night.